tadas-subonis/dev-tasubo-com-blog/_posts/2022-07-31-crash-course-domain-driven-design.md

 # Intro

-A goal of this write up is to introduce the main tools of domain-driven design to new developers so they can pick up the approach quickly.
+A goal of this write-up is to introduce the main tools of domain-driven design to new developers so they can pick up the approach quickly.

-There are two big parts of domain-driven design: organizational (arguably more important) and tactical patterns for developers.
+There are two big parts of the domain-driven design: organizational (arguably more important) and tactical patterns for developers.

-This will focus on the latter as for junior and mid-level developers the techniques here can take the quality of their code to the next level.
-I would also argue that the developers can become substancially more productive if they do TDD.
+This will focus on the latter as for junior and mid-level developers the techniques mentioned here can take the quality of their code to the next level.
+I would also argue that the developers can become substantially  more productive if they do DDD.

 This post should be considered as a short intro and serious practitioners will want to read the following books:
- - Domain Driven Design - tackling the heart of software complexity
+ - Domain-Driven Design: Tackling Complexity in the Heart of Software by Eric Evans
- - Domain Driven Design Distilled
+ - Domain Driven Design Distilled by Vaughn Vernon
- - Implementing Domain Driven Design
+ - Implementing Domain Driven Design by Vaughn Vernon

-The "blue book" is a must read for all level engineers if they haven't done so.
-The "red book" would be more appriopriate for architect-level contributors.
+The "blue book" is a must-read for all level engineers if they haven't done so.
+The "red book" would be more appropriate for architect-level contributors.
 Finally, the distilled version is useful as a refresher or as a review for more recent trends (like event sourcing).

-Note: I'll jump between different languages in my examples just to show that these concepts don't apply to some particular language.
+Note: I'll jump between different languages in my examples just to show that these concepts don't apply to some language in particular but as a more general system.

 # Organization aspect

-Let's start with organizational part as it's quite important but let's keep it short and coincise.
+Let's start with the organizational part as it's quite important but I'll keep it short as the focus of this post is to cover the technical bits.
 There are three main tools to be aware of:

 ## Ubiquitous language
 It's a way to ensure that everybody is speaking the same language.
 Developers, project managers, and domain experts.
-Create and define all terms on some wiki page so when somebody write a class "Post" you know what it means and that it isn't a "Blog" or something else.
+Create and define all terms on some wiki page so when somebody writes a class "Post" you know what it means exactly and that it isn't a "Blog" or something else.

 Helps immensely to get everybody on the same page.

 ## Bounded context
-It's basically a description of scope for what the team is responsibe for.
+It's a description of the scope for what the team is responsible for.
 Which parts of programs, features, or functionality some team will cover.

 ## Context Map
 This is useful for team leads and managers - it shows how different bounded contexts are connected and the connection interfaces (HTTP Rest Interface, Shared Database, etc) are defined.

-Great to understand a structure and responsibilities for bigger systems.
+Great to understand the structure and responsibilities of bigger systems.

 # Tactical developer patterns